iad-ABDUL-RAOUF/pfmag/README.md

 ```
 That's it !
 Notice that this bash file copy itself in the output directory, so you can verify later which parameters you used

-On other platform (Windows, mac), I advise that you create your own script.
+On other platform (Windows, mac), I advise that you create your own script (manual execution is tedious and error prone).

 # Which subject ?